PROFILE

 attention to developing new industrial capacity

 and rehabilitating its economy.
-The statist
+The static

 economic model adopted by its early leadership,